MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust.md

 Windows Hello for Business cloud Kerberos trust requires line of sight to a domain controller for some scenarios:
 - The first sign-in or unlock with Windows Hello for Business after provisioning
-- When attempting to access an on-premises resource on a Hybrid Azure AD joined
+- When attempting to access an on-premises resource from a Hybrid Azure AD joined device

 ### Can I use RDP/VDI with Windows Hello for Business cloud Kerberos trust?